 The Jack of All Trades, All-Mountain skis are designed to ski all types of terrain and all snow conditions.
 If you are only going to own one pair of skis (a One-Ski Quiver), an All Mountain Ski will be the ticket.

-All Mountain Skis range in characteristics, from soft to stiff, narrow to wide, all depending on your preferences and ability level.
+All Mountain Skis range in characteristics, from soft - stiff, narrow - wide, all depending on your preferences and ability level.

 We like to split the All-Mountain category in half.
 Narrower options are great for harder snow, such as Australia.
 Wider skis are better for areas that get more snow and will be skied more often in powder conditions, like most of the Northern Hemisphere where people tend to go (North America, Canada, Europe, or even Japan).